BSPLAZA/WhisperKey/docs/KNOWN_ISSUES.md

 ## Fixed Issues (Resolved in Beta)

+### ✅ Long Error Sound in Non-Text Fields
+**Fixed**: 2025-07-13
+**Was**: System generated long error sound when keyboard simulation failed in non-text fields
+**Solution**: Now properly detects non-text fields and saves to clipboard with normal notification sound

 ### ✅ Text Insertion Not Working (Issue #022)
 **Fixed**: 2025-07-13
 **Was**: Text always went to clipboard instead of cursor